Fort Worth DWI Lawyer

 What are the DWI Laws in Texas?

 The term “DWI” isn’t only for those who are drunk.
 It also applies to those who are intoxicated by any substance.
-If you do not have your normal mental or physical abilities due to a substance, you are intoxicated.
+If you do not have your normal mental or physical abilities due to a substance, you might be intoxicated.

 You could receive a DWI for driving any motor vehicle.
 This includes a boat.
 Lately, Texas police have been cracking down on boating under the influence.

-If you are under the age of 21 and caught with alcohol in your system, you could be charged with a DWI.
+If you are under the age of 21 and caught with alcohol in your system, you could be charged with a DUI or DWI.
 The state has no tolerance for underage drinking and driving.